Nicole Rodrigues: Career

 In 1995, Rodrigues moved to Bahrain when she began working for Gulf Air.
 There she met, Henrik Larsen, and later moved to Copenhagen after their first child was born.

 In 2010, Rodrigues' company established NM Investments and further expanded its horizons by venturing into consulting and accounting services.
 By 2011, Rodrigues added two more business lines, Diva Laundry and Diva Salon.
 In 2015, she was recognised in the Outstanding Category at the Asia Pacific Entrepreneurship Awards.
 In 2014, Rodrigues was acknowledged as one of the Forbes Top Indian Leaders in the Arab World.
 She also won the CEO of the year at the CEO Awards in 2014.
 Today, Diva Group of companies is capitalizing on its home grown success and expanding its operations to Qatar, Kuwait, Doha, Bahrain, Turkey, India and Pakistan.

 Personal life

-Rodrigues has a son, Victor and a daughter, Victoria who are currently pursuing their education in UAE.
-She lives in Dubai.
+Nicole Rodrigues has two children: a daughter, Victoria Larsen (born 8 September 2002), and a son, Victor Larsen (born 21 September 2005).
+As of 2026, Victoria Larsen has graduated from Syracuse University in the United States and is involved in the family business, while her son studies business and entrepreneurship at Babson College in Boston.
+Rodrigues resides in Dubai, United Arab Emirates.